mmichlin66/mimbl/web/guide/rendering-html.md

 References are usually needed when there is no good way to perform a desired task in a declarative manner, for example, setting focus to an element or measuring the size of an element.
 The `ref` attribute is applicable to any type of DOM elements as well as any managed component.
 References are not used for independent components because the instance of the independent component is available directly.

 There are times when a component that created a `mim.Ref` object wants to be notified when the reference is filled in, cleared or its value changes.
 The `mim.Ref` object allows providing a callback that will be invoked every time the value of the reference changes in any way.
-The callback can either be provided as a first parameter in the `mim.Ref` constructor or passed in the call to the `addListener` method.
-When no longer needed, the callback can be removed by calling the `removeListener` method.
-Note that when the reference is defined using the `@ref` decorator, the `addListener` and `removeListener` methods are not available.
+The callback can either be provided as a first parameter in the `mim.Ref` constructor or passed in the call to the `attach` method.
+When no longer needed, the callback can be removed by calling the `detach` method.
+Note that when the reference is defined using the `@ref` decorator, the `attach` and `detach` methods are not available.

 ## Element and Component Lists
 It is a common task for Web developers to represent collections of same-type structures.
 This is modeled by an element having multiple sub-elements or a parent component rendering a list of child components.
 Such lists change when items are added to or removed from the list or when the order of items in the list changes.
 In order to properly update DOM when an item list changes, the first task Mimbl has to do is to match items from a newly rendered list to those in the existing list.
 Based on this matching, Mimbl understands what items should be destroyed or inserted or simply updated.
 The matching algorithm should figure out an item identity for the matching to be accurate and that identity should be unique among the items under the same parent.

 Mimbl allows developers to specify *keys* when elements and components are rendered.
-A key is a built-in property (of `any` type) that can be specified for any element as well as managed and functional components.
+A key is a built-in property (of `any` type) that can be specified for any element as well as managed components.
 For proper matching, keys for all items under the same parent (another component or DOM element) must be unique.
 In many cases, choosing a unique key for an item is not difficult because it may reflect some unique property of a data element that the item represents.
 There are cases, however, when there is no such property and the keys should be actively managed by the parent component to be created and remain unique.

+Note that Mimbl functional components don't accept keys.
+This is because functional components are in a sense "ephemeral" - Mimbl doesn't create virtual DOM nodes for them that could be tracked and compared.
+Instead, the functions are invoked as soon as they are encountered in JSX and their return value is treated as rendered content.
+Thus it is the components/elements that are returned from functional components that should have keys (if they are part of a list).

+Note also that for DOM elements, if an element doesn't have a `key` property but has the `id` property, the latter will be used as its key.

 ## CSS and Styles
-Mimbl uses the [Mimcss](https://mmichlin66.github.io/mimcss/guide/introduction.html) library for defining and using styles.
+Mimbl uses the [Mimcss](https://www.mimcss/guide/introduction.html) library for defining and using styles.

 CSS classes can be specified using properties from Mimcss Style Definition classes; for example: